+I decided to manufacture my own Festool style Dominos.
 The wooden joiners are a revelation and they do improve workflow.
-But I cannot get over how expensive their original Festool loose tenon joiners are.
-I don’t see why you should spend on average 200 for a Festool Systainer full of joiners when they are manufactured in bulk.
-Anyway, I personally prefer to use the same wood that is being used in my project anyway.
+But I cannot get over how expensive the original Festool loose tenon joiners are.
+I don’t see why you should spend on average 200e for a Festool Systainer full of joiners when they are manufactured in bulk.
+I personally prefer to use the same wood that is being used in my project.

 If you don’t own a Festool Domino have a look at our best prices for the Festool Domino.

 The Festool jointing system is a perfect system for joining timber components.
 I use mine for building windows and doors as well as cabinetry.
 It is fast and strong, and if you make your own loose tenons, it is cheap to use.

 In this blog, I will show you how you could save a fortune when using a Festool Domino.
 I do this on a daily basis and usually, batch them from the same material.

 What timber should I use for Domino Joiners?